jacksoncougar/Nightshade/README.md

 ### DESCRIPTION ###

 	Starts a pomodoro timer for the given TASK.

+	Mandatory  arguments  to  long  options are mandatory for short options too.

 	-t, --time=TIME
 		sets the work timer to the given time; e.g.,